Musa acuminata ssp. burmannica

-In 2016, the once lost and mostly unknown name M. kattuvazhana was revived after extensive field studies, and subsequently identified as being synonymous with M. acuminata subsp. burmannica, as well as M. banksii var. singampatti on literature based morphological grounds.
+In 2016, the once lost and mostly unknown name M. kattuvazhana was revived after extensive field studies, and subsequently identified as being synonymous with M. acuminata subsp. burmannica, as well as M. banksii var. singampatti, based on morphological grounds9 .
 Perhaps too eagerly, and with arguably dubious justification, subsp. burmannica was reduced under M. kattuvazhana.
-It would seem that perhaps the theoretical combination M. acuminata subsp. kattuvazhana may be more appropriate taxonomically, however even such a compromise is unlikely to be widely accepted as ‘Calcutta 4’ and ‘Long Tavoy’ have both been long ingrained into the Musa research community as belonging to subsp. burmannica.
+It would seem that the theoretical M. acuminata subsp. kattuvazhana may be more appropriate taxonomically, however even such a compromise is unlikely to be widely accepted as 'Calcutta 4' and 'Long Tavoy' have both been long ingrained as belonging to subsp. burmannica.
 To change course would require monumental revision to the literature and undoubtedly impose much undue complexity in a field which is desperately seeking simplicity and clarity.

 Myanmar: Tavoy District

 India: Madras Province, Western Ghats

-The material Cheesman described came from Myanmar (then Burma) and comprised two collections: I.R.
+The material Cheesman described6 came from Myanmar (then Burma) and comprised two collections: I.R.
 124 (Clone Calcutta 4) and I.R.
 187 (Clones Tavoy and Long Tavoy).
 The Burmese name was given in both cases as Taw-byaw, and the two collections differ only slightly in quantitative characters such as size of bunch and length of fruit, important to the banana breeder but not to the systematist.

-The three clones may therefore be referred to collectively as " the Tavoy form " with the following characters: Upper parts of leaf-sheaths bright green, with heavy reddish brown blotching, not at all waxy; leaf blades not glaucous beneath, midribs pale green or yellowish; petioles relatively stout, with well developed erect margins, very early becoming scarious where appressed to pseudostem.
+The three clones may therefore be referred to collectively as "the Tavoy for " with the following characters: Upper parts of leaf-sheaths bright green, with heavy reddish brown blotching, not at all waxy; leaf blades not glaucous beneath, midribs pale green or yellowish; petioles relatively stout, with well developed erect margins, very early becoming scarious where appressed to pseudostem.
 Male bud in advanced blooming acute, the bracts usually distinctly imbricate at the tip ; bracts dark violet-purple and glaucous outside, light red and shining within.
 Male flowers whitish.
 Fruit bunch pendulous and compact, its peduncle densely pubescent ; fruit 8-12 cm. long, pedicel very short and not very distinct, withered style tending to persist.

-According to Simmonds, this subspecies is distinguished by its yellowish and waxless foliage, light brown markings on the pseudostem and by its compact pendulous bunch and strongly imbricate purple bracts.
+According to Simmonds, this subspecies is distinguished by its yellowish and waxless foliage, light brown markings on the pseudostem and by its compact pendulous bunch and strongly imbricate purple bracts1 .